 As much as I love dining out, nothing beats homemade food.
 And this copycat Applebee’s recipe makes the most mouthwatering, crowd-pleasing dip.

-The best part?
-It is insanely easy to make.
-Seriously, just 5-10 minutes of prep time and the Crockpot takes care of everything else.
+Plus, Applebee’s spinach artichoke dip is insanely easy to make.
+Just 5-10 minutes of prep time, and the Crockpot takes care of the rest!

 Want to impress your guests at your next party?
 This spinach artichoke dip recipe is all you need.

+- Spinach.
 This recipe uses frozen chopped spinach.
 Be sure to defrost and squeeze the leaves dry before using it!
 Otherwise, your dip will be watery.
 If using fresh spinach, just trim the stems, chop, and throw it into the mix.

 - Roasted garlic alfredo sauce.
 To make the dip extra creamy and garlicky.

 Tips for Making the Best Dip

-What to Serve With Spinach Artichoke Dip
+What to Serve with Spinach Artichoke Dip

 It’s the age-old question: what to serve with spinach artichoke dip?

 I think it’s best served with chips and crackers.
 But here are some other options if you want to get creative:

 Can This Dip Be Made Ahead

-Let it cool to room temperature, place in a sealable container, and refrigerate.
+Let it cool to room temperature, place it in a sealable container, and refrigerate.
 When ready to serve, reheat using any of the following methods:

-- Slow Cooker.
+- Slow cooker.
 Place the dip in the slow cooker and cook, covered, on low heat for 3 to 4 hours.

 - Stovetop.
 Place the dip in a saucepan and cook over medium heat, stirring constantly, until it starts to bubble.

 - Oven.
 Place the dip in an oven-safe container and top with parmesan cheese.
 This will prevent the dip from drying out as it bakes.
 Bake uncovered at 350 degrees Fahrenheit for 20 minutes.